alpersonalwebsite/react/Unit-Tests.md

 This is a Controlled Component: local state property sets the value for the input.
 Then, when clicking, that value populates to the property friends (graving the previous state and appending the new one at the end of the array) "cleaning" (aka, setting to empty string) the value of the state property friend.

 Now, we have to add the proper UT.
-I will start testing that I should cover...
+I will start testing...

 * That I have a title which is an h1 with class title
-* That I have a form
 * That I have an input which type is text
 * That I have JUST ONE button

+You can also check the existence of the form tag.
+I´m letting this one as homework :)

 **src/App.test.js**